YeahNotSewerSide/DuinoCoin_cluster/README.md

 # Some questions:

+How do I change algorithm used for mining? - "PCMiner_2.4_resources/Miner_config.cfg" in that file change line "algorithm = DUCO-S1|XXHASH", by default XXHASH is used.

 How many devices can I connect? - As many as you want.

 What devices can use that scripts? - Any devices that can run python.